Pierre Indian Learning Center: History

 The PILC opened on February 5, 1891, with five students.
 Crystal Lindell of the Capital Journal wrote that "The Pierre Indian Learning Center might never have been built had the people of Pierre not been fighting to make the city the state capital."
-In 1904 the federal government bought an additional 300 acre of land for the school's use.
-In 1908 the enrollment count was 156.
-Eddie Welch, a PhD student in American Indian studies from Pierre who worked on a thesis related to the school, stated that at the time the education of the school did not prepare its graduates to get jobs.
+In 1895, the superintendents of the Indian schools at Pipestone, MN and Pierre, S.D., both went to the White Earth Reservation looking to enroll students.
+In 1904, the federal government bought an additional 300 acre of land for the school's use.
+In 1908, the enrollment count was 156.
+Eddie Welch, a PhD student in American Indian studies from Pierre who worked on a thesis related to the school, stated that at the time, the education at the school did not prepare its graduates to get jobs.

-In October 1988 a group attending a meeting with 150 people, including ex-employees, asked the tribes that collectively control the school to remove board members and the school administrator due to various issues.
-In October 1988 a dormitory supervisor was fired for sending public letters addressing the issue.
+In October 1988, a group attending a meeting with 150 people, including ex-employees, asked the tribes that collectively control the school to remove board members and the school administrator due to various issues.
+In October 1988, a dormitory supervisor was fired for sending public letters addressing the issue.
 The former dormitory supervisor filed a lawsuit against the school on the basis that his freedom of speech was violated.
-In November 1988 the school settled the lawsuit, which meant the employee was not automatically retained but could re-apply for a job if he wanted to.
+In November 1988, the school settled the lawsuit, which meant the employee was not automatically retained but could reapply for a job if he wanted to.

-In 2017, a family of a girl who died at the school in 2015 filed a lawsuit against the school in federal court.
+In 2017, the family of a girl who attempted suicide and later died in the hospital in 2015 filed a lawsuit against the Bureau of Indian Education in federal court.